-Alison MacPhail is the Chair of the BC Review Board and was previously an Alternate Chairperson of the Board.
-She is a lawyer and consultant on justice, governance and organizational issues.
+Brenda Edwards is Chair of the BC Review Board and was previously an Alternate Chairperson of the Board.

 Barry Long is a retired lawyer and practiced criminal law, administrative law, personal injury, and general civil litigation.
 Mr. Long also has extensive adjudicative experience, having served as an alternate chair of the B.C.
 Review Board since 1999.
 He has previously been a member of the Mental Health Review Board, the Commercial Appeals Commission, and has adjudicated professional disciplinary matters for the Real Estate Council of B.C.
 Mr. Long serves on the board of the College of Naturopathic Physicians of B.C.
 He has also served as an instructor for the B.C.
 Council of Administrative Tribunals’ foundations of administrative justice course, and a guest lecturer with the professional legal training course.
 Mr. Long has a Bachelor of Science in Climatology from McGill University and a Bachelor of Laws from the University of Victoria.